evannetwork/api-blockchain-core/docs/getting-started.rst

 Adding blockchain core
 ======================

-First you need to get blockchain core and its dependencies into your project.
+First you need to get blockchain core into your project.
 This can be done using the following methods:

 - npm: ``npm install @evan.network/api-blockchain-core``